 Not surprisingly, the wildfire tab is growing.

-The state has exceeded projected fire suppression costs in seven of the last 10 years.
-In 2018, California spent nearly $1 billion on fire suppression and emergency response, far exceeding the budgeted $450 million.
+The state routinely exceeds projected fire suppression costs.
+In 2018, California spent nearly $1 billion on fire suppression and emergency response, surpassing the budgeted $450 million.
+Put another way: CalFire’s total funding for fire protection, resource management and fire prevention has grown from $800 million in 2005-06 to an estimated $3.7 billion in 2021-22.

+Advanced firefighting tools that the state relies on don’t come cheap.
 Cal Fire boasts one of the largest, if not the largest, firefighting air fleets in the world, including S-2T air tankers and Huey helicopters.
-The state will start upgrading the Hueys to Black Hawks and begin to add C-130 Hercules cargo planes.
+The state has started upgrading the Hueys to specially retrofitted Black Hawk firefighting helicopters and will add C-130 Hercules cargo planes.

 And rather than waiting to respond to a wildfire, emergency personnel have shifted to pre-positioning strike teams before a fire even starts.
 It’s a strategy that costs more.